 With pumpkin puree, the only contents are cooked and mashed pumpkin (or a variety of winter gourds), with no added flavors or spices.
 Pumpkin pie filling is made with cooked and mashed pumpkin, too, but it is also already flavored with pumpkin pie spice.

 So while you’re baking, you can generally assume that if the recipe calls for pumpkin pie filling, you shouldn’t need to add pumpkin pie spice – unless the recipe really wants to kick up the flavor.
-And by contrast, recipes that use pumpkin puree will likely call for pumpkin pie spice (or will use their own combination of the spices to create a similar flavor.)
+On the other hand, if a recipe specifies pumpkin puree, it will likely also call for pumpkin pie spice or its individual components to achieve the desired flavor.

 How long can spices be kept?